Pelvic Health

 Leading Edge Pelvic Health treatments encompass a wide variety of assessment and treatment techniques based on your specific needs.
 Pelvic health care is a multifaceted area in health management and we bring a well-rounded approach to it.
 We believe that pelvic floor dysfunction including pre/post surgical management and their respective treatment needs are unique and require a perspective and expertise that reflect this.

 Our experts offer pre and post rehabilitation management of conditions affecting women during their pre and post pregnancy stages and pre and postmenopausal stages of life.
-We provide care for patients that are pregnant or are 6 or more weeks post-partum and have had their post-partum follow up from their care provider.
+We provide care for patients that are pregnant or are 6 or more weeks postpartum and have had their postpartum follow up from their care provider.
 Our Men’s and Children’s Pelvic Health program is designed to provide the same expert and professional approach.
 We recognize that the issues faced by all patients require an expert dedicated to the specific needs of this patient population.

-We are offering the following pelvic health services:
+we are offering the following pelvic health services:

 • Pre / Post Natal Care,